manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/PRIDE AND PREJUDICE.md

 # CRITICAL COMMENTARIES
 ### Chapter 1-5
 1. "Everyone knows that a single rich man is looking for a wife"  is an irony.
+	- In reality, "Every single rich man knows, he is to be persuaded by women .